2019SE419/CSEReviewNote/Cse note.md

 - fine-grained lock $\Rightarrow$ deadlock/livelock
   - pessimistically lock ordering
   - optimmistically backing out, setting timer expiration or cycle detection

+### Methods for Solving Deadlock

+- **Lock ordering (pessimistic)**
+  - Number the locks uniquely
+  - Require transactions acquire locks in order
+  - Problem: some app may not predict all of the locks they need before acquiring the first one
+- **Backing out (optimistic)**
+  - Allow acquire locks in any order
+  - If it encounters an already-acquired lock with an number lower than one it has previously acquired itself, then
+    - UNDO: Back up to release its higher-numbered locks
+    - Wait for the lower-numbered lock and REDO
+- **Timer expiration (optimistic)**
+  - Set a timer at begin_transaction, abort if timeout
+  - If still no progress, another one may abort
+  - Problem: how to chose the interval?
+- **Cycle detection (optimistic)**
+  - Maintain a wait-for-graph in the lock manager
+    - Shows owner and waiting ones
+    - Check when transaction tries to acquire a lock
+  - Prevent cycle (deadlock)
+    - Select some cycle member to be a victim

+Livelock & Deadlock ( refer to 阿月 )

+Livelock：整天不做正事，导致正事永远做不完
+Deadlock：“你先把枪放下！”“你放我就放！”“你放我才放！”（无限套娃

 ## Thread and Condition Variable